-Based on the previously discussed considerations, the following general guidelines may be used for designing the catalog configuration:
+Based on the above considerations, the following general guidelines may be used for designing the catalog configuration:

 - The master catalog should contain only the required entries: system data sets, user catalog connectors, and aliases.
 It should be protected from update. - For data sets with high security requirements, provide a separate catalog or catalogs for maximum protection from a holder of RACF alter authority. - To simplify recovery, do not allow two catalogs of any type to reside on the same volume. - To reduce the impact of a catalog failure, provide each major application or user group with a separate catalog. - Consider the number of data sets and data volumes to be matched against a restored catalog, and limit the scope of each catalog so the recovery time is within acceptable limits. - Subject to performance and space utilization considerations, group data volumes by application or user group corresponding to a single catalog.
-When possible, catalog all data sets on a volume in the same catalog. - To conserve common service area (CSA) space, limit the number of user catalogs.
+When possible, catalog all data sets on a volume in the same catalog. - When selecting the catalog unit, consider the contention caused by usage of the device and its path(s) from all systems. - Try to position the catalog so that sharing by multiple systems is not required (or is minimized). - If the rate of catalog requests to a given catalog is expected to be very high, attention should be given to performance considerations.
+It may be desirable to split such a catalog for better performance. - Maintain a current catalog configuration diagram.